A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Algebraic sets

-The tangent space to $V$ at $\x \in V$ is the vector space $T_\x V$ defined by the equations $\grad(F,\x)\cdot\v =0$, for all polynomials $F$ that vanish on $V$.
-When $V$ is equidimensional, {\em regular points} on $V$ are those points $\x$ where $\dim(T_\x V)=\dim(V)$ and {\em singular points} are all other points.
+If $V$ is equidimensional, we define {\em regular points} on $V$ as those points $\x$ where $\dim(T_\x V)=\dim(V)$ and {\em singular points} as all other points in $V$.
 The set of regular, resp.\ singular, points is denoted by $\reg(V)$, resp.\ $\sing(V)$; the latter is an algebraic subset of $V$, of smaller dimension than $V$.
+An equidimensional algebraic set $V$ is said to be smooth when $\sing(V)$ is empty.